lucasagudiez/Solana-Minting/README.md

 ---
 # 🚩 Troubleshooting
--   This bot uses ChromeDriver so on mac there is a possiblity that you will have to **allow the software to run in your privacy settings**.
+-   This bot uses ChromeDriver so on mac there is a possibility that you will have to **allow the software to run in your privacy settings**.
 Check mac folder for more info.

 -   The chrome window will appear **WITHOUT** loading the images, this is to ensure the fastest loading.